 Mutual fund investing involves risk; principal loss is possible.
 There is no guarantee the Fund's investment objectives will be achieved and the target date is an approximate date when investors may begin withdrawing from the Fund.
 Target date mutual funds are actively managed, so the asset allocation is subject to change and may vary from that shown and after the target date has been reached, the Fund may be merged into another with a more stable asset allocation.
-A portfolio that tracks an index is subject to the risk that it may not fully track its index closely due to security selection and may uary from that shown and after the target date has been reached, the Fund may be merged into another with a more stable asset allocation.
 A portfolio that tracks an index is subject to the risk that it may not fully track its index closely due to security selection and may underperform when factoring in fees, expenses, transaction costs, and the size and timing of shareholder purchases and redemptions.
 The Fund is a fund of funds subject to the risks of its underlying funds in proportion to each Fund's allocation.
 These risks include those of fixed-income underlying funds risks which may be susceptible to general movements in the bond market and are subject to credit and interest rate risks as well as those of equity underlying funds risks, such as foreign investment and issuer risks.
-Credit risk arises from an issuer's ability to make interest rate risk occurs when interest rates rise causing bond prices to fall.
+Credit risk arises from an issuer's ability to make interest and principal payments when due, as well as the prices of bonds declining when an issuer's credit quality is expected to deteriorate.
+Interest rate risk occurs when interest rates rise causing bond prices to fall.
 The Fund's income could decline during periods of falling interest rates.
 Non-U.S. investments involve risks such as currency fluctuation, political and economic instability, lack of liquidity and differing legal and accounting standards.
-These fixed-income underlying funds risks, such as call, extension, and income volatility risks as well as other risk considerations, such as active management risk and equity underlying funds risks, are described in detail in the Fund's prospectus.
+These fixed-income underlying funds risks, are described in detail in the Fund's prospectus.